{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 Don’t Make Colocation Pricing a Cause for Doubt

 While price changes can sometimes make sense, they should be at your initiative.
-Bear in mind also that while customers traditionally like a bargain, value for a reasonable outlay is often preferred to rock bottom prices, especially in business.
-In fact, below a certain level, customers may find it difficult to believe the product or service provided has any real value at all.
+Remember that while customers traditionally like a bargain, value for a reasonable outlay is often preferred to rock bottom prices, especially in business.

 So much for not pricing your colocation services based on desperation, but how can you ensure existing customers continue to pay your current prices and even sign up new customers?